 ‘How can you be so sure?’
 I ask, kicking off my stilettos as I throw myself onto the bed.
 I’m not in the habit of telephoning my mother after midnight, but this is an emergency.

-‘Because with your grandmother it was the opposite, ‘says mum.
+‘Because with your grandmother it was the opposite,’ says mum.
 ‘When she saw her reflexion in the mirror, she thought it was somebody else.
-She would stand there lifting a hand, touching her hair.
+She would stare at the mirror and lift a hand to touch her hair.
 And then she would cry and see the tears in the mirror and utter this heart-breaking roar.
 Can you imagine what it must have been like, expecting a young woman and instead seeing this seventy-year old stranger?’

 ‘Poor granny,’ I say.